Vijaya Gadde

 Vijaya Gadde (born 1974) is an American attorney, who served as general counsel and the head of legal, policy, and trust at Twitter.
-Her role included handling issues such as harassment, misinformation, and harmful speech.
-She is known for her involvement in decisions and policies taken by Twitter, such as the approach taken to issues such as harassment and harmful speech, and high-profile decisions made by Twitter.
-On October 27, she was fired by Elon Musk, following his acquisition of Twitter.
+Her role included handling issues such as harassment, misinformation, and harmful speech, and other decisions made by Twitter.
+On October 27, 2022, she was fired by Elon Musk, following his acquisition of Twitter.

 In 2014, she was described by Fortune as the most powerful woman on Twitter's executive team, though she was later joined by Chief Marketing Officer Leslie Berland.
-In October 2020, Politico profiled her as "the most powerful technology executive you've never heard of".

 Early life and education

 Gadde was born in India to a Telugu family and moved to the United States at age three.
 Her father pursued graduate studies in the United States and initially did not have the financial means to send for his wife and daughter until Gadde turned three.
 Her family moved to Beaumont, Texas.

 Gadde received a Bachelor of Science degree in industrial and labor relations from the Cornell University School of Industrial and Labor Relations and a Juris Doctor from the New York University School of Law in 2000.